ReptilePvP/Snap2Sell/mobile/README.md

 ## License

-This project is part of the Snap2Cash application suite.
+This project is part of the Snapalyze application suite.